chat loading...

 ERIC is a database of education research and information, sponsored by the Institute of Education Sciences within the U.S. Department of Education.
 Although it's a freely available, public resource, many of the articles found within do not have full-text provided.
 Instead, ERIC often links to the article's page on the publisher's website.
 The link below connects these resources to full-text resources available from HPU Libraries.

-The video at the bottom of this box is an excellent introduction to ERIC, produced by ERIC.
+The video below is an excellent introduction to ERIC, produced by ERIC.
 You can find more tutorial videos on the ERIC Multimedia webpage.

 ProQuest Education